Golden age of American animation: Rembrandt Films and MGM Animation/Visual Arts

-Meanwhile, Chuck Jones started his own studio Sib Tower 12 Productions after he, and his unit of animators, were fired by Warner Bros. for violating his exclusive contract by working on the UPA film Gay Purr-ee.
+Meanwhile, Chuck Jones started his own studio Sib Tower 12 Productions after he, and his unit of animators, were fired by Warner Bros.
+Cartoons for violating his exclusive contract by working on the UPA film Gay Purr-ee.
 Jones signed a contract with MGM in 1963 to produce an additional 34 Tom and Jerry shorts, all of which carried his distinct style and influence he strived for during his time at Warners.
-Jones' Tom and Jerry shorts were more reminiscent to his Wile E. Coyote and the Road Runner cartoons due to its use of blackout gags and specific jokes that can be found in the former shorts.
-MGM later purchased the studio and renamed it to MGM Animation/Visual Arts in 1964.
-Around this time Jones also directed a handful of oneshots for MGM such as 1965's The Dot and the Line and 1967's The Bear That Wasn't, the former of which won the 1965 Academy Award for Best Animated Short Film.
-Jones' shorts were better received and saw varying degrees of success, but MGM eventually decided to cease production of new Tom and Jerry shorts in 1967.
+Jones's Tom and Jerry shorts were more reminiscent of his Wile E. Coyote and the Road Runner cartoons due to their use of blackout gags and specific jokes that can be found in the former shorts.
+MGM later purchased Jones's studio and renamed it MGM Animation/Visual Arts in 1964.
+Around this time Jones also directed a handful of one-shot cartoons for MGM such as 1965's The Dot and the Line and 1967's The Bear That Wasn't, the former of which won the 1965 Academy Award for Best Animated Short Film.
+Jones's shorts were better received and saw varying degrees of success, but MGM eventually decided to cease production of new Tom and Jerry shorts in 1967.

-Jones' studios other works included the 1966 TV adaptation of Dr. Seuss' How the Grinch Stole Christmas!, 1970's Horton Hears a Who! and the feature-length film The Phantom Tollbooth that same year.
+Jones's studio's other works included the 1966 TV adaptation of Dr. Seuss' How the Grinch Stole Christmas!, 1970's Horton Hears a Who! and the feature-length film The Phantom Tollbooth that same year.
 The studio eventually closed in late 1970, with Jones establishing another studio, Chuck Jones Enterprises, soon afterwards.